 ee.Array.acos

-• Calculates the arccosine (inverse cosine) of each element in an input array.
+• The acos() function computes the arccosine in radians for each element of an input array.

 On an element-wise basis, computes the arccosine in radians of the input.